Looking for a detox or rehab center near you in Coral Springs, Florida? Browse the listings below to find the best addiction treatment center for you.

 For AA, you can find recent meetings on Broward County Intergroup.7Â The chapter holds in-person, online, and hybrid meetings at different locations, times, and dates.
 Those in need can also attend and find meetings in cities nearby, including Tamarac, Deerfield Beach, and Margate.7

 NA also holds meetings in Coral Springs.
-The group meets in Safety Town on Ramblewood Drive in Coral Springs and holds in-person meetings every Sunday, Tuesday, and Wednesday.
-But you can also find nearby meetings in Tamarac, Pompano Beach, and Margate by visiting NA’s website.8
+The group meets in Safety Town on Ramblewood Drive in Coral Springs and holds in-person meetings every Sunday, Tuesday, and Wednesday, but you can also find nearby meetings in Tamarac, Pompano Beach, and Margate by visiting NA’s website.8

 Support group meetings change sporadically, so verify with your nearest chapter for their latest times, dates, and updates.